willie-engelbrecht/hdp-deploy/README.md

 # hdp-deploy
 hdp-deploy is a bash script that will install a full single node HDP cluster using Ambari.
-The aim is that hdp-deploy will always install the latest version of HDP and Ambari which is currently available for download from the [Hortonworks website](https://hortonworks.com/downloads/)
+The aim is that hdp-deploy will always install the latest version of HDP and Ambari which is currently available for download from the [Cloudera website](https://www.cloudera.com/downloads.html)

-Latest installation bits: Ambari 2.7.4.0 and HDP 3.1.4
+Latest installation bits: Ambari 2.7.5.0 and HDP 3.1.5

 ### Requirements
 hdp-deploy works only on CentOS 7 or RHEL 7.
 OpenJDK 8 will be used.
-Your system needs at minimum 32GB RAM and at least 50GB disk space.
-48GB Ram or more is preferred.
+Your system needs at minimum 48GB RAM and at least 50GB disk space.
+64GB Ram or more is preferred.
 An Internet connection is also required, as hdp-deploy will download various files required to perform the automated installation.

 ### Usage